 The proposed API resources allows users to validate an account’s existence (identity and status), ownership and type.
 The validation is completely independent from any payment scheme or payment initiation.
 The validation of the data can be done directly by a financial institution or by a third party.

-The requesting entity is the data consumer which can be a Debtor Agent, a financial institution or a Debtor (e.g. a corporate validating the account number of a new supplier.
-The responding entity is the data provider which can be a Creditor Agent or a third party account/name check provider.
+The requesting entity is the data consumer which can be a Debtor Agent, a Creditor agent, a financial institution or a Creditor, a Debtor (e.g. a corporate validating the account number of a new supplier).
+The responding entity is the data provider which can be a Creditor Agent, a Debtor Agent, or a third party account/name check provider.

 The API request and response are composed of existing ISO 20022 components (e.g., account number element).
 However, some data structures and codes lists are required to be created as this currently does not exist in ISO 20022.